netglue/zf2-encryption-module/README.md

 The default key storage instance that gets configured is accessed with the service manager using the key:

 	$serviceLocator->get('NetglueEncrypt\KeyStorage');

+## Session Pass Phrase Storage

+You can get the session container where passwords are stored from the service locator

+	$serviceLocator->get('NetglueEncrypt\Session');

+The container has some very straight forward methods for getting/setting pass phrases and checking whether one has been set or not.

+For interoperability with other modules, I figured it best not to do any special setup of the session using the session manager - I didn't think it was an appropriate place to determine how a session should behave as it's something that gets done usually on an application-wide basis.
+So, the container is just instantiated with `new Container('netglue_encrypt')` meaning you should be able to retrieve it from the default session manager with this name too.

 ## Controller Plugin